Epaphras, the Home Missioner

 As Christianity spread in those early days, a young Jewish zealot, then named Saul, contributed to the dispersal of Christians by obtaining authority to have them thrown into prison or killed, so many left the area to escape persecution.
 Later, after his conversion, his name was changed to Paul and he worked even more enthusiastically, growing a team to spread Christianity into many surrounding countries.

 In an area known then as Asia Minor, one of those countries was Phrygia and it was part of what we know today as Turkey.
-Some of the people who became Christians had their homes in the smallish town of Colossae in Phrygia, and formed Christian communities that met in homes there.
-One of Paul's friends was known as Epaphras.
+Some of the people who became Christians in Phrygia had their homes in the smallish town of Colossae, and they formed Christian communities that met in homes.
+One of Paul's friends there was known as Epaphras.

 More about Colossae